 '''

+Network.repr()

+'''

+The string representation of a network.

+'''

+Network.json()

+Return ison description of a participant.

+Network.calculate full()

+Set whether the network is full.

+Network.fail()

+Fail an entire network.

+Network.infos(type=None, failed=False)

+Get infos in the network.

+type specifies the type of info (defaults to Info). failed { False, True, "all" } specifies the failed state of the infos.

+To get infos from a specific node, see the infos() method in class Node.

 Network.latest_transmission_recipient()

-'''

 Get the node that most recently received a transmission.

-Network.nodes (type=None, failed=False, participant\id=None) Get nodes in the network.
+Network.nodes (type=None, failed=False, participant_id=None)

+Get nodes in the network.

 type specifies the type of Node.
 Failed can be "all", False (default) or True.
-If a participant\id is passed only nodes with that participant\id will be returned.
+If a participant id is passed only

+nodes with that participant_id will be returned.

+Network.print_verbose()

-Network.print\verbose() Print a verbose representation of a network.
+Print a verbose representation of a network.

+Network.size(type=None, failed=False)

-Network.size (type=None, failed=False) How many nodes in a network.
+How many nodes in a network.

 type specifies the class of node, failed can be True/False/all.

-'''

-Network.transformations (type=None, failed=False)
+Network.transformations(type=None, failed=False)

 Get transformations in the network.

-'''

 type specifies the type of transformation (default = Transformation). failed = { False, True, "all" }

 To get transformations from a specific node, see Node.transformations().

-'''

-Network.transmissions (status='all', failed=False)
+Network.transmissions(status='all', failed=False)

-'''

 Get transmissions in the network.

-status { "all", "received", "pending" } failed { False, True, "all" } To get transmissions from a specific vector, see the transmissions() method in class Vector.
+status { "all", "received", "pending" } failed { False, True, "all" } To get transmissions from a specific vector,

-'''
+see the transmissions() method in class Vector.

 Network.vectors (failed=False)

-'''

 Get vectors in the network.

 failed = { False, True, "all" } To get the vectors to/from to a specific node, see Node.vectors().

+'''